 Gray stripes with a dark or light gray background coat color.
 Some might also refer to these kitties as “blue” tabbies.

-A diluted tabby is a cat with a coat that has faint stripes that are not as bold in comparison to their coat color.
+A diluted tabby is a cat with a coat with faint stripes that are not as bold compared to their coat color.

 Interesting tabby fact: Winston Churchill was said to be a great lover of tabby cats.
 Of all his tabbies, Jock was known to be his favorite.
 So much so, he even had provisions made for him to be carried out after his passing.
 Therefore this good boy was able to stay at Chartwell House after his cat dad left this world.